 - 1. This work consists of furnishing all labor, materials, equipment, supervision and incidentals necessary to make P/T tendon splice repairs and P/T end anchorage repairs to the monostrand post-tensioning system.
 Refer to Detail series 21.0 for specific requirements.
 Refer to Division 03 Section "Unbonded Post-Tensioning Repairs" for further requirements. - 2.
-All work performed per W.I.
-Series 21.0 shall be performed and supervised by Firm and personnel certified by PTI.
-Submit certifications to Owner for record prior to start of Work.
-PTI-certified superintendent or foreman shall be onsite at all times to supervise all aspects of post-tensioning repair work. - 3.
+The furnishing and installing of reinforcing steel as shown on the Details is incidental to this work.
+Concrete removals and replacement are not included in this work and shall be performed and paid for under Work Item series Work Item 3.0 or Work Item 4.0 as applicable. - 3.
 Contractor shall document all P/T repairs on as-built drawings, and shall document and provide stressing log for all P/T repairs. - 4.
-The furnishing and installing of reinforcing steel shall be as shown on the Details.
-Concrete removals and replacement are not included in this work and shall be performed and paid for under Work Item series 3.0 as applicable. - 5.
-P/T System Repair Work Items apply to Parking Structure #4. - 6.
+P/T System Repair Work Items apply to Parking Structure #4. - 5.
 Work/Repair Sequence: - a.
-Locate P/T inspections (W.I.
-21.1) in field with Engineer. - b.
-Complete inspection openings and observe condition of tendons with Engineer to determine required repairs and repair procedures. - c.
+Allow Engineer to observe condition of all tendons/anchors exposed during concrete repair work.
+Perform additional inspection openings (paid under W.I.
+3.1B, reference Detail 21.0.1 for removals at P/T tendons) as directed by Engineer. - b.
+Coordinate with Engineer to determine required repairs and repair procedures. - c.
 Perform P/T repairs as needed per W.I.
 Series 21.0 and 3.0 as applicable.

 - 1. Post-Tensioning materials and related materials shall be as specified in Division 03 Section "Unbonded Post-Tensioning Repairs." - 2.
-Conventional steel reinforcement shall be as specified in Division 03 Section "Cast-in-Place Concrete". - 3.
-Epoxy adhesive for reinforcing dowels shall be Hilti HY-200 Safe Set.
+Conventional steel reinforcement shall be as specified in Division 03 "Cast-in-Place Concrete Restoration". - 3.
+Epoxy adhesive for reinforcing dowels shall be Hilti HY-200.